-Many nonprofit organizations feel that once they receive that all-important tax-exemption letter from the IRS, they are worry free, mistaking “tax-exempt” for “regulation exempt”.
-Not so.
-In fact, there is more and more scrutiny of the tax-exempt sector, and the ever-changing state and federal regulations can catch the unwary by surprise.
-Older organizations that have not looked at their corporate documents or operations for years may not be compliant with current laws and may not be protecting their Board of Directors.
+Many nonprofit organizations feel that once they receive that all-important tax-exemption letter from the IRS, they are worry free.
+Not true.
+Most nonprofits know that they must file annual reports to the State and to the IRS.
+Sometimes, older organizations that have not looked at their corporate documents or operations for years, find that they are no longer compliant with current laws and may not be protecting their Board of Directors.
 What’s more, their policies or lack of policies may put them at risk of an IRS audit.

 While the attorneys at Magill and Rumsey will be glad to give legal assistance in the event of an audit or litigation, we know that is something you would much rather avoid.
-It may be time to consider a legal audit as a sound investment for your organization.
+It may be time to consider a comprehensive document review as a sound investment for your organization.

-A legal audit is an overview of nonfinancial compliance.
-Typically, an attorney will meet with the Executive Director and President of an organization to understand the nature and scope of the nonprofit’s activities, including fundraising, and go through a checklist of documents that should be reviewed.
+A document review looks at nonfinancial compliance.
+Typically, an attorney will meet with the Executive Director and President of an organization to understand the nonprofit’s activities, such as programs and fundraising.
+Together they will make a checklist of documents that should be reviewed.
 The attorney will review the documents, ask questions about current practices and ultimately write a memo to the client recommending any changes that should be made.

 Here are some of the main areas to consider:

 The IRS Form 990.
-It was redesigned in 2008 and is now truly an informational return.
+It is now truly an informational return.
 Fully seventy-five percent of the form relates to activities rather than finances.
 Even though some of the questions on the 990 do not have a right or wrong answer, how you answer can raise red flags with the IRS.
-In fact, in its 2012 Annual Report, the IRS said that “the IRS uses the Form 990 responses to select returns for examination” because, they say, there is a correlation between certain governance practices and tax compliance.
+In fact, the IRS has said that “the IRS uses the Form 990 responses to select returns for examination”.
+They say there is a correlation between certain governance practices and tax compliance.
 Are your governance policies up to date?

 State registration and solicitation.
 Are you registered in every state in which you fundraise or receive donations?
 Do you have a website, or are you thinking of setting one up?
 If so, have you examined its effect on state fundraising requirements?
 This is very important.
 Some states impose penalties on organizations that fundraise without first registering there.
 In a few states, board members even risk being charged with a felony if they breach solicitation laws.